collapsed-stacks/startups/questions/3565/what-to-do-about-job-posting-for-job-niche-site.md

 - posted by: [blunders](https://stackexchange.com/users/216182/blunders) on 2015-03-01
 - score: 5

-<p>Unless you currently have this issue, then I would not address the issue until it is an issue.</p>
+Unless you currently have this issue, then I would not address the issue until it is an issue.